Music B.A.

 The following course list outlines the general concentration requirements.
 See the list of approved courses relevant to each module.

-MUSC 14Beginning Theory & Musicianship II
+MUSC 14Beginning Western Theory and Musicianship

 5